Is your child’s school signed up to our School Swimming Charter?

 Swimming is a statutory part of the national curriculum, just like Maths and English, yet over 1,300 primary schools in England do not provide any swimming lessons at all.

-The ASA is encouraging primary schools in England to sign up for support and resources to help them with their swimming provision through our School Swimming Charter.
+We are encouraging primary schools in England to sign up for support and resources to help them with their swimming provision through our School Swimming Charter.
 We have also briefed MPs on how they can help improve the state of school swimming by encouraging schools in their constituencies to sign up too.

 As well as taking an active interest in your child’s school swimming programme, help us get more schools involved with our new charter.
 With ‘Parent Power’ we can together put pressure on schools to ensure swimming provision becomes a priority.